AndreRudolph/impulsephp-doc/docs/components_el_wiring.md

 <h5><a id="instanceOf">instanceOf()</a></h5>

-The RadioGroup component uses the expression language to wire the direct descendant radio components by using the instanceOf() expression language function provied by Impulse.
+Unlike the type function the instanceOf function consideres the full qualified namespace for matching.

 <div class="code-header">
 	<div class="container-fluid">